-to know how to read intel CPU letters the numbers are divided into several sections according to the following :
+to know how to read intel CPU letters the numbers are divided into several sections and are divided as follows:

 1. the Brand